 According to the CDC report, single parents of children under 18 – particularly women – get less sleep and experience more sleep-related problems than adults in other living situations.

 Among the single parents surveyed, 43.5% of women and 37.5% of men reported that they get less than 7 hours of sleep per night.
 For adults in two-parent families and adults living without children, the numbers dropped to 31.2% and 29.7%, respectively.

 The CDC found that single parents are more likely to have difficulty falling asleep and staying asleep, and that they frequently wake up feeling unrested.
 These sleep-related problems were consistently the most common among the women in the group.

 Unfortunately, insufficient sleep is more than just an inconvenience that leaves you feeling tired.
 Adults with sleep-related problems are at higher risk of physical and mental health conditions such as diabetes, heart disease and depression.

-In some cases, adults who experience insufficient sleep could be suffering from an undiagnosed sleep disorder such as sleep apnea.
-For men, chronic, loud snoring is usually a telltale sign of sleep apnea.
+In some cases, adults who experience insufficient sleep could be suffering from an undiagnosed sleep disorder.
+For men, chronic, loud snoring is usually a telltale sign of sleep disorders.
 For women, symptoms often present themselves differently: insomnia, disrupted sleep, chronic fatigue and depression may occur without any persistent snoring.

 If you're a single parent who has difficult sleeping, you may want to talk to your doctor about potential remedies.